 Do the gentle wiggle test again to ascertain if all parts are properly tightened, especially the poles.
 If you notice that it produces an equivalent sound or the poles are still leaning or sagging, tighten it further without being too rough on the poles.

-Once you’ve got skilled the inspection again and you’ve got determined that everything from the bottom up the length of the pole is in fine condition, change the lampshade if you replace it and fix the lamp back in standing position.
+Once you’ve got skilled the inspection again and you’ve got determined that everything from the bottom up the length of the pole is in fine condition, change the lampshade if you replace it and fix the floor lamp back in standing position.

 How to rewire a bridge arm floor lamp?